Visit Galicia - places to visit and tourist information

 Rias Baixas

 This is the area where most of the locals go if they are looking for beaches.
-Rocky inlets with sandy bays and set beneath pine clad hills and the water is dotted with fishing boats, mussel rafts and pleasure boats.

-The most southerly of the Rias the Ria de Vigo should not be missed , the views are breathtaking.
+The most southerly of the Rias the Ria de Vigo should not be missed, the views are breathtaking.

 UNESCO World Heritage Sites in Galicia